LIM-AeroCloud/SecureFTP.jl/docs/src/server.md

 ## File exchange with the server

 Use the [`upload`](@ref) and [`download`](@ref) functions to exchange data with the SFTP server.
-Options exists for conflicts with already existing files to throw an error, skip the exchange or force an overwrite.
-The functions can be used to exchange single files, upload directories recursively or broadcast over a number of files or folders.
+Options exist for conflicts with already existing files to throw an error, skip the exchange or force an overwrite.
+The functions can be used to exchange single files, exchange directories recursively or broadcast over a number of files or folders.

 For [`download`](@ref download(::Function, ::SFTP.Client, ::AbstractString)),